Reunion in Vienna

 Reunion in Vienna is a 1933 American pre-Code romantic drama produced and distributed by MGM.
 Sidney Franklin served as director.
-The film stars John Barrymore in a story taken from the 1931 stage play of the same name by Robert Emmet Sherwood.
+The film is starring John Barrymore in a story taken from the 1931 stage play of the same name by Robert Emmet Sherwood.

 Plot

 An archduke who had been banished from Austria returns to Vienna for a reunion of his old fellow aristocrats and meets up with the former love of his life, who is now married to a psychoanalyst.